majacQ/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 of Zowe, all of the following methods are enabled and supported.
 All methods are supported at least to some extent with each authentication provider.

-##### Username/Password
+##### Authentication with Username/Password

 The client can authenticate via Username and password.
-There are multiple methods which can be used to deliver credentials.
+There are multiple methods which can be used to deliver
+credentials.
 For more details, see the ZAAS Client documentation.

-##### Client certificate
+##### Authentication with Client certificate

-**Note:**

 Beginning with release 1.19 LTS, it is possible to perform authentication with client certificates.
 This feature is functional and tested, but automated testing on various security systems is not yet complete.
 As such, the feature is provided as a beta release for early preview.
 If you would like to offer feedback using client certificate authentication, please create an issue against the api-layer repository.
 Client Certificate authentication will move out of Beta once test automation is fully implemented across different security systems.